 Prior authorization is not required for referral to an in-network BH practitioner.
-If out of network services are needed for continuity of care or other medically necessary reasons please submit a prior authorization request.
-Physician and other medical practitioner offices can refer members directly to in-network BH practitioners listed in HPSJ's provider directory, members can call for appointments directly (they can self- refer) , call HPSJ's customer service at 1.888.936.PLAN(7526) or assistance or call our MBHO Carelon at 1.888.581.7526 or questions and assistance.
+If out of network services are needed for continuity of care or other medically necessary reasons, please submit a prior authorization request.
+Physician and other medical practitioner offices can refer Members directly to in-network BH practitioners listed in Health Plan's Provider directory, Members can call for appointments directly (they can self- refer), call Health Plan's Customer Service Department at 1.888.936.PLAN(7526) or assistance or call our MBHO Carelon at 1.888.581.7526 or questions and assistance.

-Behavioral Health Treatment or Applied Behavior Therapy for members with Autism.
+Behavioral Health Treatment or Applied Behavior Analysisfor Members under 21